hunterjreid/Hunterjreid/README.md

-Greetings and a warm welcome!
-My name is Hunter, and I hold a Bachelor's degree in Software Engineering.
-Additionally, I am certified in Azure AI Fundamentals (AZ-900) and have earned the IBM Cybersecurity Analyst Professional Certificate.
-I take great pride in managing a diverse range of responsibilities across my portfolio and various business ventures. 💪

-I'm determined to succeed, no matter the challenges!
-I'm super into in medicine, biopharmaceuticals, AI cybersecurity, aerospace techs, photolithography and more.
-Using my skills to help others just makes me happy! 😃

-Fun fact: I'm from the stunningly beautiful New Zealand, and I'm proud to call it home.🇳🇿

-In life, my ultimate mission is to ensure the safety and protection of people and their valuable information.
-Cybersecurity is my passion, and I take every precaution possible, trusting in my abilities to handle it with expertise.
-My main focus is to stay updated with the latest advancements in this field to guarantee that everyone's data remains safeguarded.🔒🛡

-If you want to connect, feel free to reach out!
-I'll respond as soon as possible and I'm always eager to learn more about you.
-Thanks for taking the time to read my introduction, and I wish you all the best! 🤝
+Hi, I'm Hunter.
+I studied Software Engineering and have a deep interest in AI, cybersecurity, aerospace, and biopharma.
+I’m always learning and doing my best to grow through the projects I work on.

+I'm from New Zealand 🇳🇿 and care a lot about helping protect people and their information.
+Thanks for taking the time to read this — I’m always open to connect and learn from others. 🤝

 Visit my website, https://hunterjreid.com, or send me an email at Hunterjreid@gmail.com. 🚀